+You may wonder about the evolution of scales, how they went from a limited capacity to industrial applications, from mechanical balances to our SAW technology.
 Did you know that civilization has only been around for the past 6,000 years?
-Yet modern day humans have existed for nearly 200,000 years.
+Yet modern-day humans have existed for nearly 200,000 years.
 And our ancestors were on Earth close to six million years ago.
-This means that for millions of years humans have been evolving in order to survive and live better in the environment surrounding them.
-That is a long time.

 When it comes to inventing devices and services to improve the way humans live, mankind is remarkable.
 Many inventions that have completely altered the way we live were the products of one brilliant mind, or a few; however, it takes the entire world to make a product the best it can be.

 Think about a weighing scale.
 What comes to mind?
 What needs do they fulfill in the modern-day?